 Four Common Challenges Older Adults Face

 The coronavirus pandemic hit people over the age of 65 hard.
 With a general decline in cases, many older adults are breathing a sigh of relief.
 As NYC slowly begins easing some restrictions, many are eager to resume some of their normal activities.
-As experienced Bronx & New Rochelle Medicaid & nursing home attorneys, we urge you to be cautious.
+As experienced Bronx & Westchester Medicaid & nursing home attorneys, we urge you to be cautious.
 We also want you to be aware of some of the other challenges older adults are likely to face.

 Raising Awareness Regarding Risks Older Adults Face

 May is designated as Older Americans Month.
 Sponsored by the Administration for Community Living, it acknowledges the many contributions people over the age of 65 make and the ways in which they invest their time and knowledge in helping others.
 In the lingering aftermath of the coronavirus pandemic, which impacted older adults particularly hard, it seems a good time to raise awareness regarding other risks they face.
 Among the four most common include:

 Older adults are more likely to develop diseases and chronic conditions, which can have major impacts on their overall health and well-being.
 Among the most common include: